-Chemotherapy.
 This treatment uses drugs that kill cancer cells or stop them from dividing.
 Chemotherapy is given either by a pill or intravenously through a vein.

 Chemotherapy may also be given in combination with radiation (this is called chemoradiation), a procedure that kills cancer cells with high-energy rays.
 Some common side effects are hair loss, fatigue, and increased risk for infection.

-Palliative pain treatments.
-As your tumor grows, it can put pressure on nearby nerves and organs.
+As a tumor grows, it can put pressure on nearby nerves and organs.
 This can cause pain and discomfort.
-Your doctor might give you an injection of pain medicine, or cut the nerves that are causing the pain sensation.
+Your doctor might give you an injection of pain medicine, or they might cut the nerves that are causing the pain sensation.

 Surgery at this stage can’t remove the cancer, because it has spread too far.
 However, it can relieve any blockages the tumor has created.
 There are three kinds of surgery that may be done for stage 4 pancreatic cancer:

 The liver normally releases a substance called bile, which helps with digestion.
 Bile is stored in the gallbladder.
 It then travels through the common bile duct to the intestines.
 From there, it’s removed from the body in the stool.

 A stent is a thin metal tube that’s placed inside the blocked bile duct to open it up so that bile can drain.
 The bile may drain to the outside of the body, or into the small intestine.
 A stent can also be used to keep the small intestine open if the cancer is blocking it.

 The available treatments for stage 4 cancer generally won’t stop your cancer from growing.
 But don’t give up hope if your doctor says there are no other treatments left to try.
 Researchers are testing new cancer therapies in clinical trials.